The Impact of Playing Out

 Playing out is benefiting children, adults, streets and wider communities.
 Here’s how it’s making a difference.

-A national picture
+A growing national movement

 Since Playing Out began supporting residents to organise street play where they live: